momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L2 - Of Rust and Ruin.md

 ---

-### **"The Labyrinth Where War Never Ends"**
+## **The Labyrinth Where War Never Ends**

-_"You do not leave it.
+> _"You do not leave it.
 You survive it.
 And when you die, you are born into it again."_
-— Last words of Delver **Ralvas Thorne**
+> **— Last words of Delver Ralvas Thorne**

 The Labyrinth of Rust and Ruin is not a place of puzzles, nor a dungeon of traps, nor a prison of shifting illusions.
 It is a war without end—a battlefield frozen in time, locked in an eternal cycle of conflict, where the fallen never truly die and victory does not exist.

-First discovered in 3E 211, deep within the Titan Highlands, the Labyrinth of Rust and Ruin has remained one of the deadliest and least understood of the Eternal Labyrinths.
+First discovered in 2E 1039, deep within the Titan Highlands, the Labyrinth of Rust and Ruin has remained one of the deadliest and least understood of the Eternal Labyrinths.
 Those who enter do not simply fight its trials—they become part of the war itself.

 And those who fall are not allowed to rest.

 ---

-### **⚔️ The Endless War of the Rusted Dead**
+## **The Endless War of the Rusted Dead**

 The first Delvers who entered the Labyrinth of Rust and Ruin believed it to be a forgotten battlefield, its gates carved into the ruins of an ancient, abandoned fortress, half-buried in the crags of the Highlands.